svgeesus/EuroMPE/Design notes.md

 Initial design gives four-note polyphony; expander adds another 4 notes to max of 8.
 (Spec limit is 15, but that seems way high for Eurorack).
 Plan to build as 4-voice.

+## Pitch accuracy and error budget

+MPE 14bit glide with 48 semitone range is 4800/16384 = 0.29 cent resolution.

+At ±5V, 16bit, 1LSB = 152μV.
+833μV is 1 cent at 1V/oct (5.4 LSB).
+    Aim is better than 2LSB (300 μV, 60 ppm, 0.4 cent) overall system performance.
+Idealy 1 LSB so better than 0.29 cent, but that seems hard.

 ## Voltage ref

 See [Voltage ref](voltage-ref.md) precise 5.000 0V ref, stable over time and temperature better than 100ppm (500 μV).